Technologies and Security Challenges in Metaverse: Metaverse

-Interoperability refers to the ability of different virtual environments to work together in a coordinated and seamless manner.
+\myparait{Interoperability:} Interoperability refers to the ability of different virtual environments to work together in a coordinated and seamless manner.
 Interoperability allows seamless interaction across different platforms, devices, and applications.
-It enables users to carry digital assets, identities, and data across virtual spaces \cite{yao2022metaverse}.
+It enables users to carry digital assets, identities, and data across virtual spaces and worlds \cite{yao2022metaverse}.